High School Early Acceptance

 How can I learn more about High School Early Acceptance?

-Contact the Office of Admissions to speak with an admissions counselor or the Department of Nursing Science to schedule a visit with the Nursing Student Services Coordinator.
+Contact the Office of Admissions to speak with an admissions counselor or a Nursing Faculty to schedule a visit with the Nursing Student Services Coordinator.

 Admission review and selection process